The Vast Unknown of Consciousness

 So, they end up looking to fulfill their human needs in an inhuman environment.
 That's not to say the automaticity of our being is all wrong - life would be stupidly complicated and most of us wouldn't exist if we had to think our way through every microbiological thing the body does every day.

 Virtual reality offers an unprecedented tool for changing our labels and narratives.
 Every tool is inherently neutral, and it's up to us to decide how to apply it.
 I think technology's rewards may be worth the risk.

 Take a war veteran with post-traumatic stress disorder, for example.
 With virtual reality, we can fundamentally alter their approach to life, overwriting the post-traumatic truth with a kinder one.
 The human brain can be rewired – mindfulness and meditation have shown us that.
-But VR will introduce new dimensions to the phenomenon.
+Research is ongoing, but I think VR introduces new dimensions to the phenomenon.

 A global paradigm shift

 The 1960s birthed Steve Jobs, Aldous Huxley, Jimi Hendrix, and others who have - to this day - marked our collective identity.
 These are profound and lasting cultural shifts.
-Psychedelics were the virtual reality of the '60s and headsets are the virtual reality of the 21st century.
+Psychedelics were the reality augmentation of the '60s and headsets are the augmentation of the 21st century.
 I think we can expect another cultural evolution once virtual reality reaches the masses.

 Psychedelics show us that any idea of "real" reality is malleable.
 Virtual reality allows us to choose our reality.
 I think we should, but cautiously.

-And if it's possible to get lost in an alternate reality, how do we that we're not already lost in this one?
+And if it's possible to get lost in an alternate reality, why do we assume we're not lost in this one?